Published in

 1. Oedipus.

 In the image, Oedipus stands naked with a bent knee, staring into the eyes of the monstrous Sphinx.
-The face of Oedipus does not have intense looks, but the eyes stuck to the communication between Sphinx, and himself create an exaggerated effect on the composition.
+The face of Oedipus does not have intense looks, but the eyes stuck to the communication between Sphinx and himself create an exaggerated effect on the composition.

 Holding an arrow, he stands naked with a well-defined shoulder and an intense collarbone.
 A lavish dark green cloth hangs from the other half of the chest till the end of his foot.
-Gustave has shown each af his muscles in a definite form with a precise naturalism.
+Gustave has shown each of his muscles in a definite form with a precise naturalism.
 The Sphinx clasped its tight claws over his intimate genitalia.
 Jean Rousseau, a critic writes about the painting,

 “Oedipus and the Sphinx is a fantastic vision, where the burning spirit and feverish dreams of Delacroix.”